viny182/KFloorP/README.md

 The majority of the development is done using the ancient JavaScript ES3 standard, with a few CSS stylization and pure HTML.
 As Kindle Web Support is not well documented and it does not necessarily behaves like a PC Browser, a lot of hacks were used to make this work.
 I'm not a developer and the code is ugly as hell.

 Any PR Should be preferably tested on a real Kindle before submitted, but are always welcomed.

+## Misc

+### Disable Screensaver without jailbreak

+Not Tested: You might be able to disable screensaver on your Kindle without having to Jailbreak it.
+The instructions below were taken from [Basic-Hass-Dash Repository](https://github.com/nirkons/Basic-Hass-Dash) but I have not tested it.

+You can disable the screensaver/sleep mode in your Kindle

+Newer kindles (2015 Paperwhite & up) type ~ds in the search bar and click search.
+(Don't worry, After restarting the Kindle the screensaver will return)

+Older Kindles: Type ~disableScreensaver in the search box (type del on the home screen) and your Kindle will not go into sleep mode. ~resumeScreensaver will revert the Kindle back to its default (screensaver enabled) state.
+Note that this does not increase power consumption, as the Kindle consumes no power (with wireless off) when displaying a page

+Or < Del > to open the search box on the home screen ;debugOn ~disableScreensaver NOTE: this also stops you from manually using the power switch to enter sleep mode.
+To re-enable: ~resumeScreensaver and to turn off debug mode: ;debugOff